eficode-academy/git-katas/reorder-the-history/README.md

 ## Task

-Reorder the history such that it actually makes sense - add the files in the order that matches their name.
+The commit history looks out of order. `git rebase --interactive` to reorder them.
+The desired order is sorted numerically by commit message.

 1. Use `git log --oneline --graph` to view the commits
 2. Also try `git reflog` to view the commits. `git reflog` defaults to `git reflog show` and this is an alias for `git log -g --abbrev-commit --pretty=oneline`
-3. Use `git rebase -i <after-this-commit>` to reorder the commits.
+3. Use `git rebase -i START` to reorder the commits.
 There are commments in the file you edit that explain the commands available.
 4. Use `git log --oneline --graph` to view the result

 ### useful commands